 Using an effective knowledge management solution, marketing can target content to buyer needs and tag it for easy reference.
-For example, you can have content that’s tagged specifically for C-level leads at the top of the funnel, or content that’s aimed at manager-level IT pros who are closer to making a purchase decision, or a variety of other types of content that targets buyers based on their roles and where they are in the buying journey.
+For example, you can have content that’s tagged specifically for C-level leads at the top of the funnel, or content that’s aimed at manager-level IT pros who are closer to making a purchase decision, or a variety of other types of lead nurturing content that targets buyers based on their roles and where they are in the buying journey.

 The Right Content, Just A Click Away

-When marketing can offer up targeted content, communicate the rationale for it, and make it easy to find and use, sales no longer has to feel compelled to cobble together their own content solutions – and they end up with content that’s more effective..
+When marketing can offer up targeted content, communicate the rationale for it, and make it easy to find and use, sales no longer has to feel compelled to cobble together their own content solutions – and they end up with lead nurturing content that’s more effective..

 A Consistent, Compelling Experience For Prospects

 Creating a better content experience for marketing and sales is great, but ultimately, the real test comes in how content affects prospects.
-When knowledge management delivers a consistent, compelling experience for the prospect all the way through the buying journey, that’s when it proves its worth.
+When knowledge management delivers a consistent, compelling experience for the prospect all the way through the buyer’s journey, that’s when it proves its worth.